 Constitutional obligations are duties citizens have to respect for their own well-being and that of society.
 Paying tax, responding to national emergency calls positively and other duties expected of citizens are part of their obligations.
 In democratic societies, the rights and obligations that citizens have for the most part are kept in balance.
 As a citizen of this country, you have rights to enjoy and obligations to observe.
 Obviously, interdependency exists between these two seemingly opposite concepts.
-The life of every human being involves rights on the one hand and obligations on the other.
-So, you have to regard your obligations as good as your rights.
+The life of every human being involves rights on the one hand and obligations as good as your rights.
 To better understand how rights and obligations go together, you can think of your own classroom situation.
 In your class, or in the school at large, you have certain rights to enjoy such as using the school facilities.
 You have also certain obligations to undertake such as to protect the school facilities from damage.
 In the wider society, you have the right to work and earn an income for a living.
 However, your right to work is related to your obligation to pay tax proportional to the income you earn.